dikshyantacharya/medical-image-segmentation/README.md

 ## Documentation

-Included in the repository is a comprehensive PDF document titled `Segmentation of Pelvic Bone for 2d X.pdf`.
+Included in the repository is a comprehensive PDF document titled `Project-Report.pdf`.
 This document contains detailed descriptions of the problem analysis, the rationale behind the choice of transformer functions and the U-Net model for image segmentation, hyperparameter tuning, and a thorough discussion of the results.
 It serves as a complete guide to understanding the methodologies and outcomes of this project.

 ## Code Files